 Among Timaru’s most prominent landmarks is the six-storey Timaru Milling Company Building.
 Built in brick in 1882, it was the first mill in the country to use rollers instead of grindstones.
 Many early interior features remain.
 The mill still operates and is thought to be New Zealand’s last dry pasta plant.

-A single factory at Clandeboye now draws milk from about 600 farms from North Canterbury to Otago.
+The factory at Clandeboye now draws milk from about 600 farms between North Canterbury and Otago.
 The factory produces specialist cheeses and other products from 11 million litres of milk a day, and employed 750 people in the early 2000s.

 In the 19th century New Zealand flax was cut and milled at Waimate, Winchester and Fairlie, but the last significant shipment of flax fibre left in 1906.

 During the Second World War a linen flax industry was established as a wartime measure.
 Four factories were supplied from more than 3,000 hectares.
-But by the late 1950s fewer than 300 hectares were being planted in linen flax.
+By the late 1950s, less than 300 hectares was being planted in linen flax.
 The lifting of protective tariffs and competition from synthetic fibres reduced demand.
 The last factory, in Geraldine, closed in the late 1970s.

 Temuka became an important centre of clay-based industries when the Canterbury Pipe and Tile Company began production in 1874.
-During the First World War, the production of insulators began.
+Production of insulators began during the First World War.
 In the 1930s the industry moved into homewares, for which the town is still known.

 Wool and flour mills still operate in Timaru.
 Fish processing remains important, although the value of the catch has declined since the 1950s.
 South of Timaru, a potato-chip factory at Makikihi is typical of industries based on production from the region’s farms.